China's Xi turns to financial experts to tame economic risks | The Japan Times

 “We need to be well prepared with contingency plans,” the state Xinhua News Agency said after a major annual economic meeting headed by Xi this month.

-The economy faced “increasing downward economic pressure amid intertwined structural, institutional and cyclical problems,” the news agency said.
+The economy faces “increasing downward economic pressure amid intertwined structural, institutional and cyclical problems,” the news agency said.

 With pressures mounting, local governments are expecting to take the lead in managing their financial scares and cutting the cost of rescue with local intervention, analysts say.